zama-ai/concrete/docs/dev/docker.md

 ## Starting

-You can use the dedicated target in the Makefile to start the docker session:
+You can use the dedicated target in the makefile to start the docker session:

 ```shell
 make docker_start